bartneck/TicTacToe/README.md

 To enable the robot to make smart moves, it uses a MiniMax algorithm.
 In this project, all future possibilites are explored an rated according to their winning chances.
 The work is based on the TicTacToe code of Thomas Kaffka.

 The robot will be shown at the Christchurch Brick Show 2017.
 Afterwards I will continue to work on the code.
 I would like to make the robot more robust against misplacments of balls and the human potentially cheatig.

+More information and building instructions for the LEGO Model can be found here: http://www.bartneck.de/2017/07/17/tictactoe-playing-lego-mindstorms-robot-using-computer-vision